Skip to main content

 Barrett's esophagus is a change in the lining of the lower esophagus caused by repeated acid exposure over many years.
 The cells start to look more like intestinal cells, and a small percentage of patients with Barrett's go on to develop esophageal cancer.
 That is why we do not ignore chronic reflux, even when the symptoms feel manageable.

-Sleep position has a real effect on reflux.
-Sleeping on your left side and elevating the head of the bed by about 6 inches uses gravity to keep stomach contents down.
+Your sleeping position affects reflux, so it helps to sleep on your left side and raise the head of the bed by about 6 inches, using gravity to keep stomach contents down.
 Sleeping flat on your back or right side often makes nighttime reflux worse.
 A wedge pillow is a simple, low-cost upgrade.

 Melatonin helps with reflux because the gut produces large amounts of it, and it appears to support LES tone and protect the lining of the esophagus.
-Studies suggest a low dose at bedtime can reduce reflux symptoms in some patients, often alongside standard treatment.
-We use it as a supportive tool, not a replacement for fixing root causes.
+A low dose at bedtime can reduce reflux symptoms for some patients, often alongside standard treatment.
+We use it to support treatment while we work on the root causes.

 Intermittent fasting can help GERD by reducing late-night eating and giving the stomach longer to empty between meals.
 For some people, it cuts symptoms dramatically.
 For others, very long fasts can increase acid and trigger reflux on an empty stomach, so timing and meal composition matter.